internetarchive/heritrix3/docs/getting-started.rst

 Download the latest Heritrix distribution package linked from the `Heritrix releases page
 <https://github.com/internetarchive/heritrix3/releases>`__ and unzip it somewhere.

+The installation will contain the following subdirectories:

+bin
+    contains shell scripts/batch files for launching Heritrix. lib
+    contains the third-party .jar files the Heritrix application requires to run. conf
+    contains various configuration files (such as the configuration for Java logging, and pristine versions of the bundled profiles) jobs
+    the default location where operator-created jobs are stored

 Environment Variables
 ^^^^^^^^^^^^^^^^^^^^^